ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 6. A Streetcar Named Desire (1995)

-Story: Blanche Dubois goes to visit her pregnant sister and husband Stanley in New Orleans.
-Stanley doesn’t like her, and starts pushing her for information on some property he knows was left to the sisters.
+Story: Blanche Dubois visits her pregnant sister and husband, Stanley, in New Orleans.
+Stanley doesn’t like her and starts pushing her for information on some property he knows was left to the sisters.
 He discovers she has mortgaged the place and …

 7. The Secret Sex Life of a Single Mom (2014)